RivinwinAlt/KF2-SentryRedux/ROADMAP.md

 # Roadmap
-Goals are in order of what should be acomplished.
+Goals are roughly in order.
 Input is welcome.

 ### 1: Merge the UEx and SDK Decompiles into the main branch